Staff in English Language and Linguistics

 Professor Adam Schembri

-Professor in Linguistics
+Professor of Linguistics

-I am a Professor in Linguistics in the Department of English Language and Linguistics at the University of Birmingham.
+I am a Professor of Linguistics in the Department of English Language and Linguistics at the University of Birmingham.
 I teach modules on sociolinguistics, language and gesture, and linguistic diversity.
 My research focuses on the linguistics of sign languages, especially Australian Sign Language (Auslan) and British Sign Language (BSL).

 Dr Petra Schoofs